productml/blurr/README.md

 # What is Blurr?

-Blurr transforms `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).
+Blurr transforms structured, streaming `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).

 ## Blurr vs. stream processors

-The DTC is a __data transform definition__.
+The DTC is a __data transform definition__ for structured data.

 Blurr is processor-agnostic, so DTCs can be run by stream processors such as Spark.